edengler01/Obsidian-Notes/Agile Software Development 1/Agile Software Development Part 1.md

 **Basic Idea**
 - Rapid dev and delivery now [[important requirement]]
-- Older plan-driven models does not meet these business needs
+- Older [[Plan-driven development]] models does not meet these business needs
 - Emerged in the late 90s
 - Aim to radically reduce the delivery time for working software systems
 - Program specs, design and implementation are inter-leaved